-From 2010 to 2015 NHC has had strong underwriting performance reflecting its focus on underwriting profit through comprehensive Client Risks Assessment models.
-The 2017 result was significantly affected by losses from Hurricane Irma.
+From 2010 NHC had strong underwriting performance reflecting its focus on underwriting profit through comprehensive Client Risks Assessment models.
+The past three years has been more volatile, but the 2018 performance is in line with internal targets.

 A.2.1 Life underwriting